I’ve been drawing and painting for most of my life and love sharing tutorials and tips to help anyone who wants to learn about art.

 Forget about all the fine details and shading in this stage.

-Just sketch out all the basic shapes, centered nicely on your paper.
+Just sketch out all the basic shapes centered nicely on your paper.

-Continue to concentrate on the outline of the objects until you’re happy with how they look on your paper.
+After the shapes are drawn, continue to concentrate on the outline of the objects until you’re happy with how they look on your paper.

-Then, begin adding some basic details as I did with the pineapple skin and leaves, and the stems on the other pieces of fruit.
+Then, begin adding some basic details as I did with the pineapple skin and leaves and the stems on the other pieces of fruit.

 Once your entire rough sketch is complete, use a gum eraser to gently clean up the lines of your sketch.
-Remove any smudges or fingerprints too.
+Remove any smudges or fingerprints, too.

 Look at your still life arrangement and notice where you see the darkest areas and shadows.